Table of Contents

 3. Lack of knowledge around GST

 To some, it seems that GST is just for registered businesses, but nothing could be farther from the truth.
-Unregistered businesses and freelancers also come under GST laws.
+Individual businesses and freelancers also come under GST laws.
 To find out how much GST you must pay for your services as a freelancer, simply use an online GST calculator.

 This raises the demand for freelancers to create GST-compliant invoices.
 Freelancers are usually required to raise GST-ready invoices for their customers, and their lack of knowledge in creating these invoices becomes a real challenge in the way they accept money.